-Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that requires medical interventions to help alleviate symptoms and prevent joint damage.
+Often associated with deformities in the hands and other extremities, rheumatoid arthritis (RA) is a chronic inflammatory autoimmune disorder that can affect other parts of the body, too, including the skin, lungs, digestive system, and

-While around 1 in 100 people has RA, only some will develop a rash as a part of the disorder.
+Around 1 in 100 people has RA, but only some will develop a rash as a part of the disorder.
 These rashes can form on various parts of the body and may cause pain.
 Fortunately, treatments are available to help alleviate the discomfort, redness, and swelling.